percona/pmm/docs/setting-up/server/dbaas.md

 2. In the `dbaas-controller` repository, in the deploy directory there are manifests we use to deploy operators.
 Use them to delete operators and related resources from the cluster.

-	> <b style="color:goldenrod">Important</b>
-	>
+    !!! important alert alert-warning "Important"
-	> - Do NOT execute this step before all database clusters, backups and restores are deleted in the previous step.
+        - Do NOT execute this step before all database clusters, backups and restores are deleted in the previous step.
 It may result in not being able to delete the namespace DBaaS lives in.
-	>
-	> - Also be careful with this step if you are running DBaaS in more than one namespace as it deletes cluster level CustomResourceDefinitions needed to run DBaaS.
+        - Also be careful with this step if you are running DBaaS in more than one namespace as it deletes cluster level CustomResourceDefinitions needed to run DBaaS.
 This would break DBaaS in other namespaces.
 Delete just operators deployments in that case.

     ```sh
     # Delete the PXC operator and related resources.